 We strongly encourage those with research and reproduction requests to contact the Museum prior to arriving onsite as many items can be handled electronically.
 We appreciate your understanding.

-If you are considering carrying out research at the Swift Current Museum or requesting reproductions, please contact the Museum Collections Officer ahead of time as requests can not typically be fulfilled the same day.
+If you are considering carrying out research at the Swift Current Museum or requesting reproductions, please fill out our online research or reproduction forms or contact the Museum Collections Officer ahead of time as requests can not typically be fulfilled the same day.
 We apologize for any inconvenience.